anastazie/programming-fundamentals/dash_tutorial.md

 ### Exercise

-Add to your appliaction code dropdown menu with following options: 'Ticket price by pasengers class' and 'Age by pasengers class', (values 'fare_class' and 'age_class', respectively).
+Add to your application code dropdown menu with following options: 'Ticket price by passengers class' and 'Age by passengers class', (values 'fare_class' and 'age_class', respectively).
-Then add radio button with following labels: 'Histogram' and 'Boxplot' (values'hist' and 'boxplot', respectively).
+Then add radio button with following labels: 'Histogram' and 'Boxplot' (values 'hist' and 'boxplot', respectively).

 ## Decorators

 Decorator is a function that takes another function and extends the behavior of the latter function without explicitly modifying it.
 In this tutorial, we will use `@app.callback` decorator.
 Whenever an input property changes (here it is `value` property of `input-text` component), the function that the callback decorator wraps (here it is `update_output_div`) will get called automatically.

 ```python
 import dash